 Students must officially notify the College of Extended and Global Education in writing and in advance of the course start date to request withdrawal and a refund.
 Students withdrawing 48 hours before the first class meeting date of five or less meetings will receive a full refund, minus a $25 administrative fee.
 Courses which cost $75 or less will have a $10 administrative fee.
+Please note some courses are non-refundable regardless of drop date please see specific program refund deadlines.

 In the event of a cancellation of an Extended Learning course by the college because of insufficient enrollment or for other reasons, a full refund of fees will be made.